-A book published as part of By Our Own Hand, a project by Richard Grayson, featuring an introduction by the artist, full-page colour reproductions of 42 embroidered panels, documentation of the creative process, and a specially commissioned essay by writer Jes Fernie.
+This book is published as part of, By Our Own Hand which is a project by Richard Grayson, featuring an introduction by the artist, full-page colour reproductions of 42 embroidered panels, documentation of the creative process, and a specially commissioned essay by writer Jes Fernie.
 The book has been designed by Phil Baines.

 The work references the practice of Italian conceptual artist Alighiero e Boetti’s series of iconic embroideries, produced in the latter part of his career and made by Afghan embroiderers.

 The participants are a combination of individual makers and hobbyists, as well as members of community groups.
 Regular meetings throughout the project have been led by embroiderer and educator James Hunting with Richard Grayson, kindly hosted and supported by the R.O.S.E Community Clubroom, Wandsworth.
 The project has been managed by Katrina Black.

 Published on the occasion of the first exhibition, By Our Own Hand (1-3 June 2018) in Matt’s Gallery’s new art space at Nine Elms, London.